-Here in May, the tide seems to be turning.
-And this transformation has taken place in the most unlikely of ball parks.
+Here in May, the tides seem to be turning.
+And that transformation has taken place in the most unlikely of spots.

 Entering this week's four-game series against the Twins, the Red Sox were 20-11, including 11-5 at Fenway Park.
 In their own yard, Boston had held opponents to an average of 3.8 runs per game.
 With the league's hottest rotation leading the way, the Sox had jumped out to an early lead in the rugged American League East.

 The Twins hardly looked intimidated.
-In the opener, they jumped on April's AL Pitcher of the Month, Clay Buchholz, hanging four runs on him in six innings.
-This marked the first time this year the right-hander has allowed more than two runs in a start or completed fewer than seven frames.
+In the opener, they jumped on April's AL Pitcher of the Month, Clay Buchholz, hanging four runs on him in six innings to mark the first time this year the right-hander has allowed more than two runs in a start or completed fewer than seven frames.

 After ultimately coming up short in that game, the Twins won the next three for an impressive series victory.
-In the four-game set the offense scored 31 runs.
+In the four-game set, the offense scored a total of 31 runs.

 Suddenly, the team's numbers look quite a bit more respectable.
 The Twins now sit seventh in the AL in runs per game, with a 4.58 mark that places them above the league average.
 The team OPS has cracked the .700 mark at .702, about 20 points higher than when they opened the series.